 Handmade beeswax candles

-I started making my own beeswax candles last year and I am never going back!
+I started making my own DIY beeswax candles last year, and I am never going back!
 They are fragrance-free and have a beautiful warm color and lovely scent.
 Add wicks to your favorite jars, melt beeswax, and pour.

 If you love to make things, try making some handmade Christmas ornaments!
 Your family members will be able to add them to the tree on Christmas morning.
 Maybe this will turn into a tradition for the whole family!